FFede0/RL4CC/README.md

 Now by checking the installed packages with `pip3 freeze`, you will notice that RL4CC is among the dependencies.

+> [!NOTE]
+> To download and install the RL4CC library using `pip`, add to your
+> requirements file `git+https://github.com/FFede0/RL4CC.git` (or
+> `git+https://github.com/FFede0/RL4CC.git@test_ray2.40.0` to install a
+> specific branch version).

 ## How to start a training experiment

-To define and start a training experiment exploiting one of the available algorithms:
+To define and start a training experiment exploiting one of the available
+algorithms:

 1. define the `exp_config` configuration (and, if no previous checkpoint is provided, the `env_config` and `ray_config` configurations) as detailed [in